falcosecurity/falco-website/content/en/docs/_index.md

 ## What are Falco alerts?

-Alerts are configurable downstream actions that can be as simple as logging to `stdout` or as complex as delivering a {{< glossary_tooltip text="gRPC" term_id="grpc" >}} call to a client.
+Alerts are configurable downstream actions that can be as simple as logging to `stdout` or as complex as delivering an HTTP request to an endpoint.
 For more information about configuring, understanding, and developing alerts, see [Falco Outputs](/docs/concepts/outputs).
 Falco can send alerts to:

 - Standard Output
 - A file
 - Syslog
 - A spawned program
 - A HTTP[s] end point
-- A client through the gRPC API
+- A client through the gRPC API (deprecated)

 ## What are the Components of Falco?